magnetic-ci/buildserver/README.md

-# Vamp build environment
+# Vamp build server

-Everything necessary to build all components of Vamp!
+Fedora 25 based Docker image containing all the necessary tooling to build all components of Vamp.